sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_7_errors.md

 - `200`: This is the standard response for successful HTTP requests.
 With `GET` requests, it is used to indicate that the request was successfully processed and that the data are available in the body of the response.
 - `304`: This is used to indicate that there are no changes since the version specified by the request headers `If-Modified-Since` or `If-None-Match`.
 The response does not include matching data, as the client can still use the previously-downloaded copy.
+- `403`: This is used to indicate that the client is not allowed to perform the action (for example, because authentication is required).
+- `406`: This is used to indicate that the requested representation (e.g. format) is not supported by the service.
 - `414`: This status code (URI Too Long) indicates that the server is refusing to service the request because the request-target is longer than the server is willing to interpret.
 See [the wiki page for information on the URL length](https://github.com/sdmx-twg/sdmx-rest/wiki/URL-length-in-REST).